RogerJLeeJ18/openweather/open-weather/README.md

 Overview

-  Build an application that communicates with the ​Open Weather Map API​ in order to provide the weather forcast for a given city.
+  An application that communicates with the ​Open Weather Map API​ in order to provide the weather forcast for a given city.
 The weather forecast for the current day, as well as a 5 day forecast, are available via a UI.